How do you set the right tone and brand for your business without using fancy buzzwords and jargon?

 How many times do you read stuff on the web that makes you cringe?

-All to frequently I read articles and web content that contain buzzwords that don’t add any value.
+Articles and web content that contain too many buzzwords don’t add real value.

 Conversely writing web copy that does nothing but sell can be a turn-off.